 My Mom put the porch light on.
 This was the signal that I was supposed to come in from play.

 I don’t remember my reason for ignoring the porch light.
 I might have been out of sight of the house.
-I might have been completely caught up in tree-climbing with friends.
+I might have been completely caught up in tree-climbing with my friends.
 I might have said to myself, “just a few minutes more won’t hurt.”

 In any case, when I got home my Mom had worked-up a fever of concern.
 “I was worried sick!” she said.
 “I was about to call the police and start a manhunt!”